Multiple instruction, multiple data

 In computing, multiple instruction, multiple data (MIMD) is a technique employed to achieve parallelism.
-Machines using MIMD have a number of processors that function asynchronously and independently.
+Machines using MIMD have a number of processor cores that function asynchronously and independently.
 At any time, different processors may be executing different instructions on different pieces of data.

 MIMD architectures may be used in a number of application areas such as computer-aided design/computer-aided manufacturing, simulation, modeling, and as communication switches.
 MIMD machines can be of either shared memory or distributed memory categories.
 These classifications are based on how MIMD processors access memory.
 Shared memory machines may be of the bus-based, extended, or hierarchical type.
 Distributed memory machines may have hypercube or mesh interconnection schemes.

 Examples

 An example of MIMD system is Intel Xeon Phi, descended from Larrabee microarchitecture.
 These processors have multiple processing cores (up to 61 as of 2015) that can execute different instructions on different data.

 Most parallel computers, as of 2013, are MIMD systems.